 - Seal cracks and problem areas.

-Regular upkeep following a healthy basement checklist prevents smells from returning after you’ve eliminated them.
+Maintaining a clean, dry basement is the most reliable long-term way to keep it smelling better year-round.
+Sticking to a routine and following a healthy basement checklist prevents smells from returning after you’ve eliminated them.

 Good habits to follow: